 You may have noticed that quite a few of the items in this list are aromas that are very pleasant to humans and are often associated with cleaning products.
 These scents, plus the chemicals commonly found in many household cleaners, mean that your cat will not like most cleaning products that you use in your home.

-It is important to be sensitive to this when cleaning your cat’s favorite areas and their key items.
+When cleaning your cat’s favorite areas and key items, it is important to be sensitive to this.
 For example, I have been using baking soda at the bottom of my cat’s litter tray (I put the litter on top) in an effort to reduce the smell without upsetting him.

 8. Old Fish